A Reader Asks:

 by: Smoke Ring

-Brine, basting with fat and a higher temperature are the keys to a crisper edible skin.
+Brine, basting with fat and a higher temperature are the keys to preventing tough smoked chicken skin.

 During the normal oven roasting procedure for poultry the higher heat and basting with fat allows the skin to crisp.